We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 How We Tested

-Over the past two years, we've tested over 40 nonstick cookware sets in our Lab.
+Over the past two years, we've tested over 40 nonstick cookware sets.
 We evaluated their temperature consistency and distribution, nonstick performance, design, and ease of cleaning.
-Our testers also observed whether or not there was any chemical smell when heating the pans, any major temperature disparity across different spots in each pan, any sticking while making French omelets or scorching when heating tomato sauce, noting any sticking or burning when making rice pilaf, and gauging how easy each pan was to clean by hand.
+We also observed whether or not there was any chemical smell when heating the pans, any major temperature disparity across different spots in each pan, any sticking while making French omelets or scorching when heating tomato sauce, and any sticking or burning when making rice pilaf.

-An additional round of testing in 2023 with the pieces on this list (plus a dozen other popular picks) let us further evaluate how they fared when cooking eggs, rice, and sautéeing onions to see if our initial observations still held true.
-We also considered how comfortable these pans were to hold, how easy they are to maneuver, and compared overall performance to cost, determining whether or not they were a great value.
+An additional round of testing with the pieces on this list (plus a dozen other popular picks) let us further evaluate how they fared when cooking eggs and rice and sautéeing onions to see if our initial observations still held.
+We also considered how comfortable these pans were to hold and maneuver and compared overall performance to cost, determining whether or not they were a great value.

-We also sent several nonstick pans to our editors to test at home to see how they perform in a “real life” setting and to test the durability of the nonstick coating when subjected to regular use.
+We also sent several nonstick pans to our editors to test at home to see how they perform in a real-life setting and to test the durability of the nonstick coating when subjected to regular use.
+During tests, we paid special attention to the following attributes:

-• Temperature consistency: We used thermocouples to monitor the temperatures across the pan's surface, noting any hot spots.
+• Heating: We used thermocouples to monitor the temperatures across the pan's surface, noting any hot spots.
 We also observed how evenly we were able to cook a French omelet and rice pilaf to further assess the pan's performance.

 • Maneuverability: We checked to make sure we could easily hold the pan, noting if it required one or two hands to maintain control.
 We also tried tossing ingredients to see if this pan was easy to manipulate without using utensils.

-• Durability: The surface of nonstick cookware can be notoriously delicate when it comes to scratches, so we tested their compatibility with metal utensils if they claimed to be safe to use.
-Pans whose surfaces survived metal implements with very little to no damage earned the highest ratings.
+• Durability: The surface of nonstick cookware can be notoriously delicate when it comes to scratches, so we tested the pans' compatibility with metal utensils if they claimed to be safe to use.

-• Design and Ease of Use: In addition to overall aesthetic appeal, we rated these pans based on how easy they were to transport on and off the stove, and how balanced they felt in the hand.
+• Design and Ease of Use: In addition to overall aesthetic appeal, we noted how easy they were to transport on and off the stove and how balanced they felt in the hand.
 We also took into account handle ergonomics and how comfortable they were to maneuver when filled with food.

 About Our Testers